Preventative Dental Care

 What’s The Best Toothpaste for My Child?

-Tooth brushing is one of the most important tasks for good oral health.
+Tooth brushing is one of the most important preventative dental care procedures for good oral health.
 Many adult types of toothpaste can damage young smiles.
 They contain harsh abrasives, which can wear away young tooth enamel.
 Avoid product that include whitening agents or tartar control.
 When looking for toothpaste for your child, make sure to pick one that contains fluoride and is recommended by the American Dental Association as shown on the box and tube.
 These toothpastes have undergone testing to insure they are safe to use.

 Remember, children should spit out toothpaste after brushing to avoid getting too much fluoride.
 If your child is too young or unable to spit out toothpaste, only use a small smear of paste on the tips of the brush bristles.
 Some people can be very sensitive to an ingredient in most tooth pastes called Sodium Laurel Sulfate.
 This gives the tooth paste the foaming aspect.
 Gums may get unexplained sores, skin sloughing or generalized mouth irritation.
 If your child seems sensitive to your toothpaste look for one that is sulfate-free.